gabriel-vs/search/README.md

 ## About this project

-In this project, it was designed a replica of the front-end of Google Search, Google Image Search, and Google Advanced Search.
+In this project, it was designed a replica of the front-end of Google Search, Google Image Search, and Google Advanced Search, using **HTML** and **CSS**.
 When the Search button of one of the pages is pressed, user is taken to the Google search results for that page.